dresiss/ArduinoHondaOBD-NOScreen/README.md

 ===========

 An arduino code that reads Honda OBD Protocol and translates it to ELM327 protocol.
-I use Torque app to read and display the data on my android phone (via bluetooth), and a LCD (2x6) to display it on my car's dashboard.
+I use Torque app to read and display the data on my android phone (via bluetooth).

 Please refer to the screenshots below.